Emilie-Plk/RealEstateManager/README.md

 If the internet connectivity is being fussing, no worries: you can save your property form safely (and locally) and it'll be accessible later: only reason is we need internet connection to fetch the location data from the entered address.

 The app is supported in France and US so far.
-Currency rate is updated thanks to Fixer API every 4h for better precision for conversion 💱 (EUR and USD)
+Currency rate is updated (with Fixer API) every 4h for better precision for conversion 💱 (EUR and USD)

 ### Tech stack
 * Written in `Kotlin`, the star of the show! ✨